Sherri Martel: Later career and WWE Hall of Fame (1997–2006)

 She wrestled her very last match at WrestleReunion on January 29, 2005, teaming with Peggy Lee Leather, Amber O'Neal and Krissy Vaine losing to Wendi Richter, Malia Hosaka, Bambi and Jenny Taylor.

-In 2005, she took part in a World Wrestling Entertainment (formerly the WWF) storyline with Shawn Michaels and Kurt Angle shortly before WrestleMania 21.
-She made a return to SmackDown!, singing a parody of Michaels' theme song with Angle.
+In 2005, she returned to WWE to take part in a storyline with her former client, Shawn Michaels, and Kurt Angle shortly before their match at WrestleMania 21.
+She made a return to SmackDown!, singing Michaels' theme song (the original recording of Michaels' theme song featured Martel on vocals) with Angle.

 She was inducted into the WWE Hall of Fame by Ted DiBiase in April 2006.
 Later that year, she worked for TNA Wrestling, taping a backstage vignette trying to offer her managerial services to "free agent" Bobby Roode that aired on the September 21, 2006 TNA Impact!; it was her last wrestling television appearance.

 Personal life

 By 2003, she was living in Tennessee with her husband, Robert Schrull, where she helped him renovate houses.
 She was married and divorced at least twice during her life.
 She had one son.